-As said two paragraphs above, an interesting signal is present in the residuals at 123 days, and we ran another MCMC trial including this fourth signal.
-The fit converged towards a non-eccentric signal with an amplitude of 0.65 \ms and a period of 122.6 days.
+As mentioned above, an interesting signal is present in the residuals at 123 days.
+Despite the period being suspicious (1/3 of a year), we ran another MCMC trial including this fourth signal as an additional planet (Keplerian).
+The fit converged towards a non-eccentric signal with an amplitude of 0.65\,\ms\ and a period of 122.6~days.
 However, when comparing the three- and four-planet model solutions, the case with three planets is strongly favored, with a $\Delta$BIC of 39.6.
-We also tried to add to the three-planet model a polynomial of the first or the second order to check if this 123-day signal could be due to a very-long period companion, whose orbit is not covered by the data, and therefore creates an alias at a period of a year or one of its harmonics.
-However this did not reduce the signal at 123 days and was disfavored by a model comparison using the BIC.
+We also tried to add to the three-planet model a polynomial of the first or the second order to check if this 123-day signal could be due to a very-long period companion, whose orbit is not covered by the data, creating an alias at a period of one year or one of its harmonics.
+This approach, however, did not reduce the signal at 123 days and was disfavoured by a model comparison using the BIC.
 We also looked for other possibilities of the three planet scenario, fitting the aliases of the 11 and 27.6-day signals, 0.91 and 0.96 day, respectively.
 These other possibilities are also ruled out with difference in BIC$>$17.
 Finally we tested the sensitivity of the GLS periodogram to outliers.
-We found that by simply removing two of them, for example JD 2455411 and 24556168, the amplitude of the peak found at 123 days goes above a $p$-value of 1\%.
-Therefore a lot of arguments points in the direction that this interesting, albeit not conclusively significant signal at 123 days is more likely an artefact induced by noise in the data or interaction with the window function rather than a \emph{bona-fide} planet.
+We found that by simply removing two of them, for example JD 2455411 and 24556168, the amplitude of the peak found at 123 days goes above a $p$-value of 1\,\%.
+Therefore, several arguments points in the direction of this interesting, albeit not conclusively significant, signal at 123 days being more likely an artefact induced by noise in the data or interaction with the window function rather than a \emph{bona-fide} planet.
 We therefore keep for { HD}\,136352 the three planet solution, with periods of 11.6, 27.6 and 108 days.

-Our analysis of { HD}\,136352 converges to the detection of three planet orbiting this G4V star.
-With minimum masses of 4.8, 8.6 and 10.8\,$M_{\oplus}$, { HD}\,136352 host three super-Earth on orbits ranging from 11 to 108 days.
-The two inner planets, with periods of 11.6 and 27.6 days are close to a 5:2 commensurability and contrary to the two planets in \object{HD\,21693}, the innermost planet is here on an orbit slightly larger than 5:2 resonance, which is expected for this type of architecture.